Nault/Nault/README.md

 Both the desktop (recommended) and web version supports the Ledger Nano hardware wallet.
 For help using it, please refer to [this guide](https://docs.nault.cc/2020/08/04/ledger-guide.html).

+A full security guide and other useful articles can be found in the [Nault Docs](https://docs.nault.cc).

 ## How To Help

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 [Get started here at CONTRIBUTING.md](CONTRIBUTING.md).